andrerfneves/lightning-address/README.md

 If you are a developer aiming to introduce support for Lightning Addresses in your application, wallet, check the [DIY](./DIY.md) section.

-## Bridge Server
+## Bridge Servers

 If you don't want to roll out an entire HTTP / LNURL server on your own setup/infrastructure, but already have a Lightning node you want to use for your Lightning Address?
-Check the [Bridge Server](./BRIDGE.md) for a plug-n-play solution.
+You can use a Bridge Server to ensure your Lightning Node can properly receive payments from your Lightning Address.
+Check the [Bridge Server](./BRIDGE.md) instructions for a plug-n-play solution.

 ## TLDR